ntvu5451/MoonMining/README.md

 Output:

 	Statistics for truck mining duration for each truck id as well as statistics for number of trucks unloaded per unloading site are printed to the screen as well as to an output file.
+Due to requirements to run faster than real time, total run time entered via command line argument is scaled to a factor of .015.
+Simulation mining hrs are measured in hrs unscaled, however, the actual mining processing per semaphore is scaled using the scale factor to speed up simulation run time.

 ![MoonProject_Output4](https://github.com/ntvu5451/MoonMining/assets/44453995/417d3a54-e53d-44f9-ac91-e35b8cc0c10a)